IoI Branch Committee

 Andrew Porterfield, Committee Member

-Andrew has been working in the field of English language teaching for 20 years.
+Andrew has been working in the field of English language teaching for over 20 years.
 He has taught extensively in private language schools, FE colleges, schools, prisons and online in Korea, Taiwan and Northern Ireland.
-He currently oversees the delivery of ESOL programmes for a Further Education College in Northern Ireland as well as coordinates and develops learning materials for Erasmus+ projects with focuses on language learning, cultural diversity, well-being and social inclusion.
+He currently oversees the delivery of ESOL programmes for a Further Education College in Northern Ireland.
+Over the last decade, he has also coordinated and developed learning materials for several Erasmus+ projects with focuses on language learning, cultural diversity, well-being and social inclusion.
 He also writes and edits learning materials for several global education publishers.
 His main interests are in localised materials development and the utilisation of digital technologies for language learning.

 Mary Kenny, Committee Member